 Technically, I chose a 6-month furlough because the position I applied for and accepted was a Park Ranger with only half a year of guaranteed employment.

-It is a testament to how badly I wanted to become a Park Ranger.
+A testament to how badly I wanted to become a Park Ranger.

 After some research, I found out that if I stayed at this position for another 16 years, I could retire at 51 and still receive a government-sponsored annuity.
-My 16 years of service is reduced, from the typical 20, because of my military experience.
+My 16 years of service is reduced, from 20, because of my military experience.

 The salty sailor is winning this early retirement challenge!
 Eighteen years later, my youthful decision continues to pay impressive results!

 With my big goal figured out, I had to develop a cushion for the rest of the “government furloughed employee” part, specifically, my everyday expenses.